 It shows itself by displaying menu items for Avada, the Live Visual Builder at the top of the menu.
 This means that it pushes the stuff you're used to such as posts, pages, comments, and plugins, further down the page

-What's worse is that if you add the other recommended plugins, the menu will get even more crowded.
+What's worse is that if you add the other recommended WordPress plugins, the menu will get even more crowded.

-This is something we really don't like about Avada.
+After using Avada for our project, we must say that this is something we really don't like about Avada.

 In contrast to Divi's colorful interface, the simple black, white, and blue color scheme of the builder feels a bit clinical.

 It feels like it was designed by a coder, rather than a designer.

 On the positive side, the builder is fast, functional, and very easy to navigate.
 On a blank page, you will see options to add a container (row) or a pre-made layout.